 Use of service providers outside Canada

-TAMLO has entered into a Software Services Agreement with a reputable company located in the USA (the US Corp).
-Accordingly, some TAMLO information is stored with the US Corp.
-TAMLO has ensured all TAMLO and TAMLO client information is protected by the US Corp with the same diligence and importance as is legally required here in Alberta, Canada.
+TAMLO may enter into a Software Services Agreement with reputable companies located in the USA.
+Accordingly, some TAMLO information may be stored with a US based corporation.
+TAMLO ensures all TAMLO and TAMLO client information is protected by the US corporation with the same diligence and importance as is legally required here in Alberta, Canada.

 How do we safeguard personal information?